Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/components/navbar.md

 ## Color schemes

 Theming the navbar has never been easier thanks to the combination of theming classes and `background-color` utilities.
-Choose from `.navbar-light` for use with light background colors, or `.navbar-dark` for dark background colors.
-Then, customize with `.bg-*` utilities.
+Choose from `.navbar-light` for use with light background colors, or `.navbar-dark` for dark background colors.<!-- Boosted mod Then, customize with `.bg-*` utilities. -->

 <div class="bd-example">
   <nav class="navbar navbar-expand-lg navbar-dark bg-dark">